 Progress made by participants is actively monitored by the Drug Court Judge through regularly scheduled court hearings.
 As can be expected, failure to comply with the stipulations of the Drug Court Treatment Division results in the imposition of a variety of graduated sanctions.

-Broward County Drug Court Treatment Division is a three-phase, multi-disciplinary approach to substance abuse treatment that encompasses both traditional and pioneering methods.
+Drug Court Treatment Division in Ft.
+Lauderdale is a three-phase, multi-disciplinary approach to substance abuse treatment that encompasses both traditional and pioneering methods.
 The Division operates both a Pre-Trial Intervention (PTI) and Post-Adjudication track.
-PTI clients who are first-time offenders must attend treatment for a minimum of 12 months in order to be eligible for a case dismissal, something that our attorneys at the Law Offices of Leifert & Leifert fight to obtain.
+PTI clients who are first-time offenders must attend treatment for a minimum of 12 months in order to be eligible for a case Dismissal, something that our Attorneys at the Law Offices of Leifert & Leifert fight to obtain.

 The three phases of treatment are outlined below.

-Our Ft Lauderdale and Broward County defense attorneys know that individuals arrested for and/or charged with a drug-related offense are often times victims of the ailment of addiction, categorized as a “complex brain disease” by the National Institutes of Health (NIH).
+Our Ft Lauderdale defense Attorneys know that individuals arrested for and/or charged with a drug-related offense are often times victims of the ailment of addiction, categorized as a “complex brain disease” by the National Institutes of Health (NIH).
 That the symptoms of the disease happen to be actions that the State of Florida have deemed to be crimes should not necessarily mean that those who act out in their addictions are criminals.
 Instead, those individuals should be treated with compassion.
-If the purpose of a correctional system (jail and/or prison) truly is to rehabilitate individuals for successful reentry into society, then the Broward County Drug Court Treatment Division should be seen as a model of efficiency, as it allows those addicted to drugs to receive rehabilitative treatment services as an alternative to jail or prison, where the root of the problem (addiction) would likely go untreated.
+If the purpose of a correctional system (Jail and/or Prison) truly is to rehabilitate individuals for successful reentry into society, then the Ft Lauderdale Drug Court Treatment Division should be seen as a model of efficiency, as it allows those addicted to drugs to receive rehabilitative treatment services as an alternative to Jail or Prison, where the root of the problem (addiction) would likely go untreated.
+Contact our team to learn more about this division.